swaty06/swaty06/README.md

 ## Hi  I'm Swathy Ramakrishnan 👋

 ##About me
-I’m a Data Scientist with a strong background in Software Engineering, passionate about leveraging data to drive impactful decisions.
+\n I’m a Data Scientist with a strong background in Software Engineering, passionate about leveraging data to drive impactful decisions.
 With a Master’s degree in Data Science and Engineering, I specialize in machine learning, exploratory data analysis, and data visualization.
 I enjoy tackling complex problems, collaborating with diverse teams, and continuously learning to stay at the forefront of technology.
 In my spare time, I work on personal projects to refine my skills and contribute to open-source communities

 <!--
 **swaty06/swaty06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.